Looking for a unique twist for a special lunch? Serve a traditional ploughman's lunch.

 About

 This type of lunch was originally packed for ploughmen to take out in the fields in the English countryside.
-All the ingredients can be served cold and is meant to be hearty enough to satisfy their large appetites.
+It can be served cold, and is meant to be hearty enough to satisfy their large appetites.

-The beautiful English countryside where farmers or ploughmen would work out in their fields.
-Each man needed to pack a lunch for the day, so bread, cheese and pickles were commonly used.
+In the beautiful English countryside where farmers or ploughmen would work out in their fields, each man needed to pack a lunch for the day, so bread, cheese and pickles were commonly used.
 A book entitled Memoirs of the Life of Sir Walter Scott dated 1837 had mentioned this type of lunch.

 After the rations from World War Two had lifted in England, the Cheese Bureau made this more popular in the 1960's in order to increase cheese sales.
 Local pubs would put their own spin on it for local patrons and tourists to enjoy.